christoforos-nikolaou/BC205/Projects/FinalProjects_2025.md

 ---

 4. **Aggregate values of a given score for genomic intervals**.
-(Genomics, Data Analaysis) **Background**: idea here is rather simple.
+(Genomics, Data Analaysis)
+   **Background**: The idea here is rather simple.
 You are given two files.
 One is a bed-type genomic coordinate file and the other contains a compressed-type chromosome-position-score, where the score is a nucleotide-specific score.
 **Details**: You are asked to:
    * Get the genome coordinate file which you will obtain from [here](https://www.dropbox.com/scl/fi/6fc8stk76dg2vm93p85pn/saccer2_refseq_genes_TSS_plusmin500.bed?dl=0&rlkey=x9expw5ae08odk1fiyzcfp1ct) and which contains 1000bp-long regions from the yeast genome centered around the transcription start sites of all yeast protein coding genes.
    * Get the genome score file that you will obtain from [here](https://www.dropbox.com/scl/fi/ordt8x4lh325nln6cel8w/sacCer2_phCons.wig?dl=0&rlkey=6a5ay1t02fqhe70w88puv0kq8) which contains a nucleotide-resolution score that corresponds to the degree of sequence conservation for the entire yeast genome.
 The file format is wig type (see more about how to interpret this format [here](https://www.ensembl.org/info/website/upload/wig.html#:~:text=A%20WIG%20file%20consists%20of,formatting%20options%3A%20fixedStep%20and%20variableStep))
    * Write a program that will take the scores of the second file and aggregate them along the coordinates of the first to produce a new bed-type file with chromosome-start-end followed by an aggregate value of the interval.
 Allow the aggregate value to be chosen between sum, mean, standard deviation, maximum or minimum.

 ---

 5. **Implement a Predator-Prey Dynamic Modeling on a bacterial community**.
 (Dynamic Systems)
    **Background**: The Lotka–Volterra equations, also known as the Lotka–Volterra predator–prey model, are a pair of first-order nonlinear differential equations, frequently used to describe the dynamics of biological systems in which two species interact, one as a predator and the other as prey.
    **Details**: In this project you will be tasked with both obtaining the test data and implementing the model.
     * You are asked to check [MGnify](https://www.ebi.ac.uk/metagenomics) the metagenomics database of EBI and obtain time-series data with at least two different species with a predator-prey relationship (e.g, Predator: Bdellovibrio bacteriovorus, Prey: Escherichia coli).
 The data need to be time-series so that you have the necessary data points to test the model.